Guidelines for Faculty Searches

 Every search prepares an outreach and advertising plan with the aim of ensuring as large and diverse a candidate pool as possible.
 This may involve special efforts to attract qualified candidates who can provide diversity, such as placing advertisements in national publications and in some cases in publications directed to members of underrepresented groups; sending personal letters to department chairs, mentors of graduate students, and potential candidates of color; and making telephone calls to elicit responses from these letters.
 Whenever possible, personal connections are used to identify and recruit excellent prospects.
 To help recruit diverse candidates, members of The President's Advisory Committee on Diversity may be contacted through the committee members.
 The Dean's Office may send names of additional possibilities.

 Advertising Budget (to be approved as part of the Faculty Search Report I)

 The advertising plan is accompanied by a budget in order to provide one checkpoint for making sure that the whole search process will stay within budget.

 Faculty Search Report Part II asks for data on the composition of the candidate pool in terms of gender and ethnicity.
 This data is easily complied via Academicjobsonline.
 If an applicant submits a paper application, please contact Rhonda Beron for a metered postcard requesting information on gender and ethnicity.
-In order to receive the proper postage, the cards must be a particular size.
 Cards may be folded to fit into an envelope.
-Be sure to put the name of the search in the card's upper right hand corner (e.g., "Math 3-year position") and enclose the postcard in an outer envelope when mailing it to the applicant.
+Be sure to put the name of the search in the card's upper right hand corner (e.g., "English 3-year position") and enclose the postcard in an outer envelope when mailing it to the applicant.
 It is preferred that a postcard be sent as soon as an application is received so that the information might be received by the time Faculty Search Report II has to be completed.

 Narrowing the Pool